noir-lang/noir/docs/docs/developers/sandbox/main.md

 title: Sandbox and CLI
 ---

 The Aztec Sandbox is an environment for local development on the Aztec Network.
 It's easy to get setup with just a single, simple command, and contains all the components needed to develop and test Aztec contracts and applications.
-The Aztec CLI will allow you to interact with the sandbox.

 ## Components of the Aztec network